Five things to remember this January

 There’s little we can do to change what’s going on in the world around us, so start small.
 Think of ways in which you feel a sense of control in your own life.
 What has worked for you before in times of sadness or stress?
 Did you take comfort in routine – having a shower, getting dressed, going for a walk?

-It can be helpful to make a list of all the things you can control in your daily life, and to go ahead and do them.
+It can be helpful to make a list of all the things you can control in your daily life and to go ahead and do them.

 "The news is really upsetting me, but I want to stay informed"

-We have very little control over the content we are exposed to, but we can limit the amount of news and media outlets we do expose ourselves to.
+We have very little control over the content we are exposed to, but we can limit the amount of news and media outlets we expose ourselves to.

-While it’s important to stay informed, it’s just as important to know when to log off, focus on our own needs and be kind to ourselves.
+While it’s important to stay informed, it’s just as important to know when to log off, focus on our own needs, and be kind to ourselves.

 "I'm OK, but I'm worried my friend isn't..."

-Humans are social animals, and connection with other humans is essential for us.
-If you notice someone withdrawing, it could well be a clue that they need more contact rather than less.
 Be aware of any uncharacteristic displays of emotion, such as anger, if they are usually quite a calm person.
 Think about how proportionate their response is to whatever it is that has triggered the response.

-If they are distraught because they are suffering a bereavement, then that reaction is obviously understandable, but if they are distraught because they spilled a cup of tea, there could be something else going on.
+If they are distraught because they are suffering a bereavement, then that reaction is understandable, but if they are distraught because they spilled a cup of tea, there could be something else going on.

 Equally, if you are feeling isolated, it’s important to reach out and let others know.